thomasokken/free42/palmos/README.txt

 RPN calculator, which was made from 1988 until 1995 by Hewlett-Packard.
 Free42 is a complete rewrite and contains no HP code whatsoever.
-At this time, the author supports versions that run on Pocket PC, Microsoft Windows, PalmOS, Unix, and Mac OS X Dashboard.
+At this time, the author supports versions that run on Pocket PC, Microsoft Windows, PalmOS, Unix, and Mac OS X (application and Dashboard widget).

 The PalmOS version of Free42 incorporates code that lets it create a virtual filesystem inside a PalmOS database.
 Within Free42, you can use this filesystem